US: California hit by 7.1 earthquake | DW | 06.07.2019

 The two quakes have revived fears of the "Big One" — a powerful tremor along the San Andreas Fault that could devastate major cities in southern California.

-USGS seismologist Lucy Jones told reporters there was a 5% chance that a larger earthquake would follow Friday quake, and would likely to occur within a day.
+USGS seismologist Lucy Jones told reporters there was a 5% chance that a larger earthquake would follow Friday's quake, and would likely to occur within a day.

 According to CNN, Thursday's tremor was followed by more than 1,400 aftershocks.